killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 Ethernet seems to work fine, but there are chipsets that don't need any special drivers on macOS (good) and there ones that do (less good).

 In theory, I could also use a USB 3.0 to Ethernet adapter (there are a lot of those).

+**Update:** The Ethernet ports of both the i-tech dock and the Dell adapter (see below) work perfectly with macOS Sierra, without installing any drivers.

 ### Power delivery